dbvisel/tapestryviewer/README.md

 ## TODO:

-- Google Spreadhseet-stored comments
-	- add item halo count
+### important

  - make Google Sheet editing of existing tapestries work
    - from there, add editing to tapestry viewer page?
-- move settings to drawer rather than header
-- tree navigation
+ - it zooms too much

+### mildly important

  - movement of objects?
  - could maybe get this to work inside of the maker preview
-- Hypothesis?
-- Maker preview:
-  - color-code items
+ - move settings to drawer rather than header
  - get data from internet archive api in maker
  - figure out what type a link is?
  - add item metadata – video start/end points etc.
  - from a collection, make a bunch of items?

+### think about

+ - tree navigation
+ - Hypothesis?
+Could we do that instead?